 In my coaching practice, I encourage my clients to speak up and self-advocate.
 Many people with low self-worth have difficulties speaking up for themselves, especially when no didn’t mean no when they were a child.
 Other humans sense a weakness and take advantage (more on this later).
 When we aren’t able to say what we want, we rarely get it.
 Is it any wonder?
 Humans will push until the other person says stop.
 If the weak-willed individual doesn’t speak up, there is no boundary in place and hence no respect.

-Horses are very perceptive.
+Horses are very perceptive and intuitive.
 If you feel afraid, they know it.
+They sense it.
+Horses have an innate sense about fear that helps to keep them safe from danger.
+Whenver they feel our fear they react because they feel there is danger.
 If you don’t immediately make a strong stand with a horse and let them know who’s boss, they will not listen.
 They will act as if you aren’t even there.
 When a horse weighs 1,200 pounds getting a horse that is unwilling to move is impossible.